 - clearly defined lines of accountability and delegations of authority;

 - management of operating risk by using appropriate infrastructure (including regional hubs and specialist group functions), controls, systems and codified ways of working (including standard project methodology) and codified people management routines throughout the business;

 - business continuity planning, including preventative and contingency measures, back-up capabilities and the purchase of insurance;

 - maintenance of a state of preparedness towards compliance with Section 404 of the US Sarbanes-Oxley Act through the identification and testing of key financial controls under its Internal Financial Control (IFC) programme.
 This is a voluntary initiative, which strengthens internal control systems and processes within the group;

-- key policies employed in managing financial and operating risk involve segregation of duties, transaction authorisation, monitoring, financial and managerial review and comprehensive reporting and analysis against approved standards and budgets;
+- risk management policies and procedures including segregation of duties, transaction authorisation, monitoring, financial and managerial review and comprehensive reporting and analysis against approved standards and budgets;